TidierOrg/TidierVest.jl/readme.md

 ## Simple web scraping with Julia
 This library combines HTTP, Gumbo and Cascadia for a more simple way to scrape data.

 Early version.
-Based on rvest from R.
+Based on [tidyverse/rvest](https://github.com/tidyverse/rvest).

 ## Usage